-Watch the Director of the Stand-alone Legislation team, Patricia Adjei, talk about what we're doing to protect Indigenous cultural and intellectual property rights.
+Watch Patricia Adjei, Wuthathi and Mabuiag Islander and Director of the Stand-alone Legislation team, talk about what we're doing to protect Indigenous Cultural and Intellectual Property rights First Nations traditional knowledge and traditional cultural expressions.
 Trish shares some of the feedback received during first round engagement sessions from communities across Australia.

 Contact us